tonymorris/blog/posts/2013-07-18-identifier-names.markdown

 what does not occur is ubiquitous when deploying these programming techniques and is described in more detail by Wadler[^2].

-Here is another example, using Haskell:
+Here is another example, using a SafeHaskell (a very similar language to Haskell):

 ~~~{.Haskell}
 add10 :: Int -> Int